sebaxakerhtc/ESXi-singleGPU/README.md

 <p> Step 1: Install and configure ESXi
 <p> Step 2: Toggle passthrough for GPU to Active
-<p> Step 3: Create VM with GPU passthrough
+<p> Step 3: Create VM with GPU passthrough (and if we want, configure autostart)
 <p> Step 4: Enable SSH or Console
 <p> Step 5: Enter commands below